Gravtas-J/TomeBox/README.md

 4. **Launch:** Use the newly created desktop shortcut to open the application.
 5. **Login:** Go to `File → Authentication & Profiles`, follow the prompts to log in and begin downloading.

-> *Source installs include a built-in auto-updater.
-Launching the app via the shortcut will silently check GitHub for updates and pull the latest code before booting.*

 ## System Requirements